DawinYurtseven/Castle-in-the-Sky/README.md

-# Welcome to the repository of: Castle in the Sky!
+# Old Passion project: Castle in the Sky
-## My first turn-based game for android

-This is the Repository I'll use to switch between computers far more easily and work more efficently.
+## my attempt to make a TBC-RogueLike

+This "game" is a passion project of something I am doing only to play myself.
+If it becomes good to show, maybe then will I build it and put on itch.

-## To do for the next alpha update:
+## To do:

-- [ ] finish scriptible object: Items.cs
-- [ ] make BattleSystem.cs more refined and start turnbased action
+- [ ] finish the base of the battleSystem and that every action properly returns.

-## possible ideas for the list

-- Enemy Ai with logic building
-- animations and characters for the game
-- main menu with level access
-- levels and xp after fight get saved
-- winning/losing screen after fight
-- weapons and their integration in stats
-- dialog box and before-after fight dialogs